mintsoft/MintSync/README.md

 MintSync - Mintsoft (Rob Emery) 2011
 ====================================

 Eventually, this will be a multi-browser extension and server component secure password storage solution with all data decrypted clientside only.

-At current (2011-08-28) there is a warning on the Opera extensions-tabs pages warning about the API being overhauled, therefore it is expected that everything will break in a new release of Opera.
+Currently, a working Server and Opera extension exist (see the relevent branches); soon the master branch will be emptied entirely

+Chromium support is being actively worked on, as is a server Web-UI to access the passwords which is targeted at mobile browsers mainly.

 ================================
  Standard Installation - Server